rpigu-i/the_2600_project/README.md

 ## Thanks and ShoutOuts

-Thanks to Nightride FM for providing an awesome soundtrack for porting the code over.
+Thanks to Nightride FM for providing an awesome soundtrack while porting the code over.

 Check out their live feed on YouTube at: https://www.youtube.com/watch?v=cZRj9Sk0IPc